codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ## Publishing web applications to Firebase Hosting

-Publishing web applications to Firebase Hosting With Codemagic publishing to Firebase Hosting is a straight-forward process as the Firebase CLI is already pre-installed on our virtual machines.
-Please note that before trying to publish to Firebase Hosting, you will have to set it up for your project locally.
+Publishing web applications to Firebase Hosting With Codemagic publishing to Firebase Hosting is a straightforward process as the Firebase CLI is already pre-installed on our virtual machines.
+Please note that you will have to set it up for your project locally before publishing it to Firebase Hosting.
 You can find more information in the official [documentation](https://firebase.google.com/docs/hosting/quickstart) for Firebase.

 1. To get started with adding Firebase Hosting to Codemagic, you will need to obtain your Firebase token.
 In order to do that, run `firebase login:ci` in your local terminal.
 2. After running the command, your default browser should prompt for authorization to your Firebase project - when access is granted, the necessary token will appear in your terminal.